Sign up for Hasura Newsletter

 As the image illustrates, the user was successfully added to the database.

 This step involves testing the Auth0 integration.
-More specifically, you will get a token from Auth0, and you will use it with Hasura to make authenticated requests.
+More specifically, you will get an access token from Auth0, and you will use it with Hasura to make authenticated requests.

 You will get the Auth0 token using the Authentication API Debugger Extension from Auth0.
 Go to the Extension page and search for api debugger, as shown in the image below.